 While the manufacturing of chocolate products is the most energy-intensive part of the route from plant to plate, we cannot discount how chocolate is moved around during its production process.
 Transporting chocolate in highly-packaged, air-filled egg form is not the most efficient form of delivery.
 After all, you don’t get much chocolate in a truck.
 Bars are better – IKEA has decided to take this logic to a natural conclusion with the creation of a flat pack chocolate Easter bunny.

-At a recent Energy Saving Trust supported event aimed at improving sustainability in the freight and logistics sector, Unilever and Mars both expressed serious interest reducing their supply chain emissions.
+At a 2019 Energy Saving Trust supported event aimed at improving sustainability in the freight and logistics sector, Unilever and Mars both expressed serious interest reducing their supply chain emissions.
 Such companies increasingly want their logistics service providers to calculate emissions in the same way, which should enable them to choose more sustainable options easier.

-Chocolate confectionary involves two different sets of logistics:
+Transporting chocolate confectionary involves two different sets of logistics:

 It is possible to measure the carbon impact of both inbound and outbound logistics in a harmonised way; bringing together the energy used in a truck or ship, the number of tonnes moved and how far, to come up with a CO2/tonne-km figure.
 The Global Logistics Emissions Council is currently trying to help the big players in the market to move towards such harmonisation.